ReconfigureIO/UX/docs/source/overview.rst

    :width: 70%
    :align: center

-You can have multiple host-side commands per program, and once your code is built each host-sode command will be available to run withe the FPGA-side code during deployment.
-For example, as indicated in the diagram above, you may have one host-side command that just feeds data to the FPGA, receives the output and relays is, and another host-side command that, as well as feeding and recieving data, runs a benchmark (using the Go benchamrking framework) to check the performance of the FPGA code.
+You can have multiple host-side commands per program, and once your code is built each host command will be available to run with the FPGA-side code during deployment.
+For example, as indicated in the diagram above, you may have one host-side command that just feeds data to the FPGA, receives the output and relays is, and another host-side command that, as well as feeding and receiving data, runs a benchmark (using the Go benchmarking framework) to check the performance of the FPGA code.

 Projects
 ^^^^^^^